ethereum/homestead-guide/source/introduction/what-is-ethereum.rst

 What is Ethereum ?
 ################################################################################

-Ethereum is a blockchain platform that lets you build decentralized applications.
-As an open source body of code, people around the world develop and maintain its open, on-chain programming environment.
+Ethereum is a blockchain platform that lets you build decentralized applications and deploy them via its distributed network of database nodes.
+People around the world develop and maintain its open source, on-chain programming environment.

 ================================================================================
 Origins
 ================================================================================

-In 2014, Ethereum founders Vitalik Buterin, Gavin Wood and Jeffrey Wilcke began work on a next-generation blockchain that implemented a general, fully trustless smart contract platform.
+In 2014, Ethereum founders Vitalik Buterin, Gavin Wood and Jeffrey Wilcke began implementing Ethereum as a scalable, trustless smart contract platform.

 ================================================================================
 Ethereum Virtual Machine
 ================================================================================

-Ethereum is a programmable blockchain.
-Rather than give users a set of pre-defined operations (e.g. bitcoin transactions), Ethereum allows users to create their own operations of any complexity they wish.
+Unlike previous generations of blockchain technology which pre-defined operationd, Ethereum allows you to create on chain program operations of any complexity.
 In this way, it serves as a platform for many different types of decentralized blockchain applications, including cryptocurrencies.

-Ethereum in the narrow sense refers to a suite of protocols that define a platform for decentralised applications.
-At the heart of it is the :ref:`Ethereum Virtual Machine ("EVM") <the-EVM>`, which can execute code of arbitrary algorithmic complexity.
-In computer science terms, Ethereum is "Turing complete".
-Developers can create applications that run on the EVM using friendly programming languages modelled on existing languages like JavaScript and Python.
+The Ethereum network protocols define the platform at the heart of which is the :ref:`Ethereum Virtual Machine ("EVM") <the-EVM>`, which can execute code of arbitrary algorithmic complexity.

+In computer science terms, Ethereum is "Turing complete", meaning that developers can create applications that run on the EVM using friendly programming languages modelled on existing languages like JavaScript and Python.

 Like any blockchain, Ethereum also includes a peer-to-peer network protocol.
 The Ethereum blockchain database is maintained and updated by many nodes connected to the network.
 Each and every node of the network runs the EVM and executes the same instructions.
-For this reason, Ethereum is sometimes described evocatively as a "world computer".
+For this reason, Ethereum is sometimes described as a "world computer".

 This massive parallelisation of computing across the entire Ethereum network is not done to make computation more efficient.
 In fact, this process makes computation on Ethereum far slower and more expensive than on a traditional "computer".

-Rather, every Ethereum node runs the EVM in order to maintain consensus across the blockchain.
+Rather, every Ethereum node runs the EVM to maintain consensus across the blockchain.
-Decentralized consensus gives Ethereum extreme levels of fault tolerance, ensures zero downtime, and makes data stored on the blockchain forever unchangeable and censorship-resistant.
+Decentralized consensus gives Ethereum extreme levels of fault tolerance, and makes data stored on the blockchain censorship-resistant.

-The Ethereum platform itself is featureless or value-agnostic.
-As with other programming languages, it is up to entrepreneurs and developers to decide what it should be used for.
-However, it is clear that certain application types benefit more than others from Ethereum's capabilities.
+The Ethereum platform itself is not an end-user application.
+It is up to entrepreneurs and developers to decide what it should be used for.

-Specifically, Ethereum is **suited for applications that automate direct interaction between peers or facilitate coordinated group action across a network.
-For instance, applications for coordinating peer-to-peer marketplaces, or the automation of complex financial contracts.
+Specifically, Ethereum is suited for applications that automate direct interaction between peers or facilitate coordinated group action across a network.
+Examples include applications for coordinating peer-to-peer marketplaces or the automation of complex financial contracts.

-In contrast to Bitcoin which largely limits itself to the exchange of cash without middlemen, Ethereum serves much wider purposes.
+In contrast with blockchain technologies that largely limit themselves to the exchange of money, Ethereum serves much wider purposes.
 Beyond financial applications, any environments where trust, security, and permanence are important – for instance, asset-registries, voting, governance, and the internet of things – make ideal candidates for the Ethereum platform.